-- I, Philip S. Porter, MAI, certify that, to the best of my knowledge and belief, - 1.
+- I, Allan E. Reich, certify that, to the best of my knowledge and belief, - 1.
 The statements of fact contained in this report are true and correct. - 2.
 The reported analyses, opinions, and conclusions are limited only by the reported assumptions and limiting conditions and are my personal, impartial, and unbiased professional analyses, opinions, and conclusions. - 3.
 I have no present or prospective interest in the property that is the subject of this report and no personal interest with respect to the parties involved. - 4.
-I have performed no services, as an appraiser or in any other capacity, regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - 5.
+I have performed prior appraisal services regarding the property that is the subject of this report within the three-year period immediately preceding acceptance of this assignment. - 5.
 I have no bias with respect to the property that is the subject of this report or to the parties involved with this assignment. - 6.
 My engagement in this assignment was not contingent upon developing or reporting predetermined results. - 7.
 My compensation for completing this assignment is not contingent upon the development or reporting of a predetermined value or direction in value that favors the cause of the client, the amount of the value opinion, the attainment of a stipulated result, or the occurrence of a subsequent event directly related to the intended use of this appraisal. - 8.
 The reported analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the Uniform Standards of Professional Appraisal Practice. - 9.
-As of the date of this report, I have completed the continuing education program for Designated Members of the Appraisal Institute. - 10.
+As of the date of this report, I have completed the Standards and Ethics Education Requirements for Candidates of the Appraisal Institute. - 10.
 The reported analyses, opinions, and conclusions were developed, and this report has been prepared, in conformity with the requirements of the Code of Professional Ethics and Standards of Professional Appraisal Practice of the Appraisal Institute. - 11.
 The use of this report is subject to the requirements of the Appraisal Institute relating to review by its duly authorized representatives. - 12.
 I have made a personal inspection of the property that is the subject of this report. - 13.
 No one provided significant real property appraisal assistance to the person(s) signing this certification other than those individuals having signed the attached report.

-(NC State Certified General Real Estate Appraiser # A7392) (SC State Certified General Real Estate Appraiser #6832)
+(NC State Certified General Real Estate Appraiser #A6368) (SC State Licensed Appraiser #L5772)